 In 2020 alone we raised over AUD $700,000 for the Red Cross Bushfire Emergency Appeal in Australia, launched a COVID-19 relief fund, and recently worked with Action-Aid on an emergency appeal in Myanmar, raising more than $20,000 to distribute food and essential goods to families.

 These global challenges will remain this year and our foundation will continue to work to create impact in a number of areas.
-The Intrepid Foundation reports transparently on its work each year – you can read our 2020 Annual Report here.
+The Intrepid Foundation reports transparently on its work each year in our annual reports.

 3. We’re advancing reconciliation in Australia – and beyond